 Chianti

-Just uttering the words “Chianti wine” brings about visions of rolling Tuscan hills dotted with gorgeous vineyards as far as the eye can see.
-This red wine from the Tuscany region is one of the most renowned Italian wines in the world and with good reason.
+Just uttering “Chianti wine” brings about visions of rolling Tuscan hills dotted with gorgeous vineyards as far as the eye can see.

-Chianti wine is made from the Sangiovese grape which has very thin skin.
 This makes the ruby red wine appear almost translucent in color.

 This wine pairs well with food as it is incredibly high in acidity.
-Enjoy your Chianti wine with rich cuts of meat, or tomato-based pasta sauces.
+Enjoy your Chianti wine with rich cuts of meat or tomato-based pasta sauces.

 This is truly a great wine to try in Italy!